MNandor/joplin-to-anki/README.md

 - disable writing tags in this script by calling it `joplin-to-anki.py --no-heading-tags` **TODO**
 - have a Tags column inside Joplin with the values you want to see in Anki

+## Edge Cases

+- tags are treated like any other field: they show up as differences unless "dontshowifsim" is set
+- missing fields are counted as differences
+- the 'mnemonic' field in anki is always ignored
+- tag comparison for j2aref is not functional TODO